The History and Meaning of the Iconic Grateful Dead Bears

 The first appearance of the Grateful Dead bears in the public sphere was on the back cover of the Bear’s Choice album.

 As the name implies, the live recordings that appear on the album were hand-picked from Stanley’s personal archives by Owsley himself, with minimal input from the band.

 Before the album and the bears, there existed a 36-point lead slug that was used in printing as a font type.
 Thomas used that leaden bear as his basis for the design, which features a more cartoon style bear doing the “dancing” motion.

-There are five different Grateful Dead bears on the album cover, in colors red, orange, yellow, green, and blue, though bears have since appeared in many different colors in different Grateful Dead related artworks.
+There are eight different Grateful Dead bears on the album cover, in colors red, orange, yellow, green, and blue, plus the often-overlooked brown, gray, and black bears.
+The bears have since been recreated in many different colors and patterns, both on official and non-official merchandise.

-It’s easy to see how the symbol became so heavily associated with the band, and have come to represent the music, the energy, and of course, the LSD.
+It’s easy to see how the symbol became so heavily associated with the band, and has come to represent the music, the energy, and of course, the LSD.